R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## VCRUNTIME140 Not found <a href="#vcruntime" id="vcruntime"></a>

 If you get this error you can fix it by [installing vcredist 2015-2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
-If it does not work install the 2013 version
+If it does not work install, the 2013 version

 ## Server ALWAYS Full <a href="#servers-full" id="servers-full"></a>